Buy-to-let lending criteria

 Unacceptable loan purposes include:

 The applicant is a portfolio landlord if the application includes four or more properties.
-This includes limited company buy-to-lets and mortgaged properties.
+This includes limited company buy-to-lets and properties (mortgaged or not) held in the names of any of the borrowers, whether solely or jointly.

 The buy-to-let portfolio must meet these criteria, including unencumbered and managed properties.